Transformer-Based Model for Monocular Visual Odometry: A Video Understanding Approach: Related work

 In general, geometry-based algorithms follow the pipeline depicted in Fig.~\ref{fig:geometry-pipeline}.
 Firstly, features or keypoints are detected in a frame, usually edges and corners.
 These features are matched and tracked to the subsequent frame using a similarity measurement.
 With the matched keypoints in successive frames, the essential matrix can be estimated using epipolar constraints.
 Then, the rotation matrix and translation vector are obtained by decomposing the essential matrix.
 Finally, the camera's poses can be refined through an offline local optimization, such as bundle adjustment \cite{scaramuzza2011VO}.

-LIBVISO2 \cite{libviso2} is a known implementation of the traditional pipeline for the monocular and stereo cases.
+LIBVISO2 \cite{Geiger2011IV} is a known implementation of the traditional pipeline for the monocular and stereo cases.
 The monocular system uses an 8-point algorithm to estimate the essential matrix, and it assumes that the camera has a fixed height over the ground for estimating the scale.
-Another traditional state-of-the-art algorithm based on features and geometry is ORB-SLAM \cite{orbslam}.
-It uses ORB keypoints and a mapping system that enables it to recognize places that have been seen before and compute local and global optimizations.
+Another widely recognized feature-based method is ORB-SLAM2 \cite{orbslam2}, which utilizes ORB keypoints for robust feature extraction.
+It integrates a mapping system that allows for place recognition, enabling loop closure and performing both local and global optimizations to refine the trajectory and map.
+Its most recent version, ORB-SLAM3 \cite{ORBSLAM3_TRO}, introduced improvements by extending the system to handle monocular, stereo, and RGB-D inputs within a unified framework.
+One of its key advancements is the inclusion of inertial information, allowing visual-inertial odometry.